openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional parameters are defined for Credential Requests and this Credential format.

 * `doctype`: REQUIRED when the `credential_identifier` is not present in the Credential Request.
-MUST NOT be used otherwise.
-String as defined in (#server_metadata_mso_mdoc).
-The Credential issued by the Credential Issuer MUST at least contain the values listed in this claim.
+It MUST NOT be used otherwise.
+It is a string as defined in (#server_metadata_mso_mdoc).
+The Credential issued by the Credential Issuer MUST contain at least the values listed in this claim.
 * `claims`: OPTIONAL.
 Object as defined in (#server_metadata_mso_mdoc).

 The following is a non-normative example of a Credential Request with Credential format `mso_mdoc`: